jonahandersson/learning-cloud-development-on-dotnet-azure-devops/README.md

 - Infrastructure as Code (IaC) and Automation with Bicep, Terraform on Azure and other cloud providers
 - General Developer / Engineer Guide for Beginners

+NOTE: Click link by opening it on a new tab

 ## C# Programming and .NET Development